 Encryption via SSH?

-With SSH, all traffic including that from SOCKS5 can be configured to go from SSH client, through the private SSH encrypted tunnel, to a remote SSH server.
+With SSH, all traffic including that from SOCKS5 can be configured to go from the SSH client, through the private SSH encrypted tunnel, to a remote SSH server.
 This can help you hide traffic and bypass more intelligent (L7-DPIs) firewalls.
 Bear in mind that this deployment requires advanced configuration skills.

 c.
 Selective app’s traffic routing.